skynettoday/skynet-today/content/briefs/_posts/2018-05-08-face-recog.md

 ---
 layout: post
 title: "Biased Facial Recognition - a Problem of Data and Diversity"
-excerpt: "Flashy headlines often hijack meaningful and important conversations on this topic, even when the articles are solid.
-Here is our summary."
+excerpt: "Flashy headlines often hijack meaningful and important conversations on this topic, even when the articles are solid - as was the case here"
 author: viraat_aryabumi
 editor: [andrey_kurenkov, limor_gultchin]
 tags: [facial recognition,bias,ethics,fairness]